PurpleKingdomGames/indigo-website/indigodocs/presentation/materials.md

 ## Light it up!

-`Textured` has an intriguing method on it called `.lit`.
+`Bitmap` has an intriguing method on it called `.lit`.
 Textures are supposed to be completely flat and colored in their full original glory, perhaps with a bit of ambient light provided by the lighting layer.
 What then does `.lit` do?

 The `lit` method tells Indigo that although this texture is flat, you'd like it to receive light from any light sources that are in the scene.
 If you put a point light next to it you'll end up with a light applied to the texture as if it was a smooth surface.